Modern Day Slavery and Human Trafficking Statement 2021-2022

-The Trust is aware of our responsibilities towards patients, service users, employees and the local community and expects all suppliers to the Trust to adhere to the same ethical principles.
-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our internal policies replicate our commitment to acting ethically and with integrity in all our business relationships.
+The Trust is fully aware of our responsibilities towards patients, service users, employees and the local community and expects all suppliers to the Trust to adhere to the same ethical principles.
+The Trust is committed and will not tolerate modern slavery in any of its forms of slavery and servitude, forced or compulsory labour and human trafficking within our activities or our supply chains.

 Currently, all awarded suppliers sign up to our terms and conditions of contract which contain a provision around Good Industry Practice to ensure each supplier’s commitment to anti-slavery and human trafficking in their supply chains; and that they conduct their businesses in a manner that is consistent with the Trust’s stance on anti-slavery.
 In addition, an increasing number of suppliers are implementing the Labour Standards Assurance System (LSAS) as a condition of contract for tenders within high risk sectors and product categories and indeed this has been referenced in the Government’s Modern Slavery Strategy.
 Many aspects of the LSAS align to the seven reporting areas that the Government has outlined and should appear within any slavery and human trafficking statement.

 People - Human resources policies provide processes and procedures to ensure that our employees and those employed in our supply chains are treated fairly at all times; these include:

 - Confirming the identities of all new employees and their right to work legally in the UK.

 - To have assurance from approved agencies that pre – employment clearance has been obtained for agency staff and to safeguard against human trafficking.